European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

   a composite device may present the mean value or other statistical aggregates of properties it reads from the other devices.

-- Manager-type devices: manage a group of possibly heterogenous devices by assuring e.g. that configuration or calibration data is loaded and distributed, state transitions are performed in a sequenced order for the entire group, or that managed devices are made aware of each other through a single communication point.
+- Manager-type devices: manage a group of possibly heterogeneous devices by assuring e.g. that configuration or calibration data is loaded and distributed, state transitions are performed in a sequenced order for the entire group, or that managed devices are made aware of each other through a single communication point.

-In all cases it is good practice to make the composite device configurable to the device instances it compositions on, i.e. you should not hard code instance ids into it.
+In all cases it is good practice to make the composite device configurable to the device instances it is composed of, i.e. you should not hard code instance ids into it.
 Instead, either provide a string or table field to add instance ids too, or a slot on which the devices composed upon can register themselves, provided they are given the *configurable* instance id of the composition device.